Doctors Note Logo

 Most importantly, don't stop the medication abruptly without speaking to your doctor.

-If you're experiencing weight loss challenges and want to understand what might be contributing factors, try Ubie's free AI-powered Obesity symptom checker to help prepare for a more productive conversation with your healthcare provider.
+If you're struggling with weight loss despite medication and want to better understand what factors might be at play, try Ubie's free AI-powered Obesity symptom checker to uncover potential underlying issues and arrive at your next doctor's appointment prepared with the right questions.

 And if you experience severe symptoms — especially abdominal pain, persistent vomiting, or anything that feels serious or life-threatening — seek medical attention immediately.